Structure of the specialisation

 • advanced knowledge on how key models and principles can be applied to new problems and business challenges.

-• thorough understanding on how to use new technologies in general, and in the form of digitization in particular, for the benefit of an organization.
+• thorough understanding of how to use new technologies in general, and in the form of digitalisation in particular, for the benefit of an organization.

-• an understanding of the role of technological and societal trends for the seafood industry, and knows how to organize for, develop and implement innovations in an organization.
+• an understanding of the role of technological and societal trends for the seafood industry, and knows how to organise for, develop and implement innovations in an organization.

-• knowledge on the importance of sustainability for the seafood industry and in the general economy.
+• knowledge on the importance of sustainability for the seafood industry and in the general economy but also on the importance of the seafood industry for a sustainable future.

 Skills

-• demonstrating advanced critical thinking and can employ appropriate analytical models and apply critical reasoning processes to evaluate evidence, select among alternatives, and generate creative options promoting effective decision making in general and within the seafood industry.
+• employ appropriate analytical models and apply critical reasoning processes to evaluate evidence, select among alternatives, and generate creative options promoting effective decision making in general and within the seafood industry.

-• applying research-based management tools to practical business challenges.
+• apply research-based management tools to practical business challenges.

-• using advanced analysis methods to evaluate the profitability of business decisions.
+• use advanced analysis methods to evaluate the profitability of business decisions.

-• independently managing business projects within the seafood industry and beyond according to the current professional and ethical standards.
+• independently manage business projects within the seafood industry and beyond according to the current professional and ethical standards.

 General competence